SamusDD/ttc/README.md

 Looking at diagram 3 you can see the code I used as a workaround to try and get as much CI done as possible, however it only worked for so long.
 This massively hindered my ability to complete the project work.

 Also, although I did not fully get to use them I had the VM's on GCP ready and configured to be used correctly for their assigned services, as is shown in diagram 6.
+I also had a few docker files and docker-compose.yaml files ready for containerisation once ansible is completed

 However, due to the fact I basically had to manage two seperate directories within vs code to check if things worked, it did mean that I was successful in creating a perfect feature branch model of my work. (diagram 4)

 The drawbacks of my project is that due to unforseen circumstanced I was unable to complete the follow:

+Complete testing
-Complete testing Complete setting up and testing CI Pipeline Complete setting up Ansible Roles
+Complete setting up and testing CI Pipeline
+Complete setting up Ansible Roles

 Although it is hard for me to say, I do feel like I was not very far off completing these tasks despite the unforseen circumstances that slowed me down.
 However having said that, I am still disappointed that I was unable to complete all aspects of the minimum viable product, and I can only hope that I will be given another chance by QA to continue.